leondz/iu-nlpml/README.md

 # Info

-This is a computer science course, expecting some knowledge of machine learning
+This is a computer science course, expecting some knowledge of machine learning and good programming skills.

 ## Schedule
 * Monday 09.00-13.40